-Because interacting with an academic advisor early in your university career leads to college success and completion, we require that new first year students meet with an advisor before they register for the fall 2021 semester.
+Because interacting with an academic advisor early in your university career leads to college success and completion, we require that new first year students meet with an advisor before they register for the spring 2023 semester.
 This meeting will connect you to tools to M.A.P. out your unique degree experience.
 Get started by following the steps below!

-To remove your MAP First Year registration hold, meet with an academic advisor for Mandatory Advising.
+To remove your MAP First Year registration hold, meet with an academic advisor for Milestone Advising.
 Use the MAP App to find your academic advisor.

 Academic advising is a learning process and partnership between the student and advisor.
 So that you can participate in this learning experience, take the below steps to prepare for your advising appointment.

 RESOURCES AND VIDEO GUIDES

 Use the below “how-to” guides and resources to review remaining graduation requirements and plan a Spring 2023 class schedule.

 If you are planning to take a leave of absence, you need to meet with an advisor before you leave to prevent complications upon your return.

 Learn more by clicking the button below and talking to your advisor.